 Phillip A. Washington was unanimously selected as RTD's General Manager in December 2009 by RTD's Board of Directors.
 Phil had served as the interim General Manager for six months, and prior to that was RTD's Assistant General Manager (AGM) of Administration for nearly ten years.

-As RTD's General Manager, Phil is leading one of the most dynamic transit agencies in North America, which is implementing the FasTracks program, one of the largest transit expansion programs in the country.
-The Rocky Mountain Performance Excellence (RMPEX) program awarded the FasTracks project with the Foothills Award for the FasTracks Program's performance excellence.
-In a relatively short period of time and with the recent groundbreaking of the commuter rail line from Denver International Airport to downtown Denver, Phil has spearheaded the implementation of the first-of-its kind $2.1 billion dollar transit Public Private Partnership (P3).
-American Road and Transportation Builders Association (ARTBA) awarded the FasTracks Eagle P3 project as their Project of the Year in 2011.
-Phil has worked to reach agreement on two major railroad deals that will pave the way for the build out of two commuter rail lines.
-Phil is responsible for a 2013 total agency budget appropriation in the amount of $2.7 billion dollars and is currently managing active transit expansion projects in the amount of $4.2 billion.
-RTD executed the largest one-time Full Funding Grant Agreement (FFGA) in its history.
-The Denver RTD system was also ranked #1 by U.S. News and World Report, placing Denver/Aurora in first place among the ten best cities for public transportation.
-He has also created the RTD & Community Workforce Initiative Now (WIN) Program that will identify, assess, train, and put to work thousands of people who live in communities affected by major infrastructure projects.
+As RTD's General Manager, Phil and his team are leading one of the most dynamic transit agencies in North America, which is implementing the FasTracks program, one of the largest transit expansion programs in the country.
+In a relatively short period of time and with the recent groundbreaking of the commuter rail line from Denver International Airport to downtown Denver, Phil has spearheaded the implementation of the first-of-its kind $2.2 billion dollar transit Public Private Partnership (P3).
+The Eagle P3 Project is 50% complete (mid-2013) and is on track to beat or meet the scheduled completion date of 2016.
+Phil has worked to reach agreement on two major railroad deals that has paved the way for the build out of two commuter rail lines.
+Phil is responsible for a 2013 total agency budget appropriation in the amount of $2.7billion dollars and is currently managing active transit expansion projects in the amount of $4.7 billion.
+In the fall of 2011, RTD also executed the largest one-time Full Funding Grant Agreement (FFGA) ($1.03 billion) in its history.
+Phil also created the RTD & Community Workforce Initiative Now (WIN) Program that identifies, assesses, trains, and puts to work thousands of people who live in urban communities affected by major infrastructure projects.

 Prior to Phil's transportation industry experience, he had a storied 24-year military career, retiring as a decorated Active-duty U.S. Army soldier, having attained the rank of Command Sergeant Major, (E-9).
 This position is not only the highest non-commissioned officer rank an enlisted person can achieve, but also requires uncompromising integrity and leadership skills.
-He is the recipient of numerous military honors and citations for outstanding performance of duty and leadership.
-Additionally, Phil is a member of the Eno Center for Transportation Board of Advisors.
+He is the recipient of numerous military awards, honors and citations for outstanding performance of duty and leadership.
+Additionally, Phil is a member of the Transportation Research Board (TRB) Executive Committee, the American Public Transportation Association (APTA) Executive Committee and Board, and is on the Eno Center for Transportation Board of Directors.

 Phil commutes to work by bus and light rail each day from his home in Aurora, Colorado.